*Most EINs are processed same or next business day, unless bundled with state formations, processing times will vary.

-Yet it can take up to 2 weeks for the Tax ID to become a part of the official IRS records.
-You may have to wait until you can use your Employer Identification Number to file an electronic tax return, make an e-payment, or pass an IRS Taxpayer Identification Number (TIN) matching program.
+It’s important to note that it can take up to two weeks for your Tax ID to become recognized by official IRS records.
+You may have to wait until you can use your EIN to file an electronic tax return, make an e-payment or pass an IRS Taxpayer Identification Number (TIN) matching program.

-Please note that different banks have different requirements.
-Some banks may require the official letter from the IRS, which gets sent to the address provided in the online Tax ID Application.
-This can take up to 4 weeks to arrive.
+Please also note that banks have different requirements.
+Some banks may require the official letter from the IRS, which is sent to the address provided in the online Tax ID application.
+This can take up to four weeks to arrive.

 What entity type is right for me?

-Depending on the type of business established, a Tax ID number will grant certain benefits unique to the business entity.
-With a Tax ID number, you’ll be eligible to establish a bank account in the company’s name, apply for credit, and in some instances, file income taxes separate from the business.
+Depending on the type of business established, a Tax ID will grant certain benefits unique to the business entity.
+With a Tax ID, you’ll be eligible to establish a bank account in the company’s name, apply for credit and, in some instances, file income taxes separate from the business.

-If you answer Yes to any of the following questions, you will need to file a Tax ID application:
+If you answer ‘yes’ to any of the following questions, you will need to file a EIN application: